 VR&E, sometimes referred to as Chapter 31 or Voc Rehab or Veteran Readiness (minus Employment), among other nicknames, is all about helping veterans with a service-connected disability connect the dots to qualify for, gain, and maintain employment in a suitable job.

-What is The VR&E Eligibility Criteria?
+What Is The VR&E Eligibility Criteria?

 To get your foot in the door, meaning you are eligible, you’ll need at least a 10% disability rating without a dishonorable discharge.
 The above criteria should at least get you an evaluation to assess whether you are entitled to VR&E benefits services.